DansProjects/imdb_project/readme.md

 ### [2] Predict cult classics

 Cult classics are different than regular movies in that they typically have a very dedicated fanbase that is likely to spend more money (viewing / merchandise) and spread the word.
 Also, cult classics historically do not perform that well in the initial release.
 Instead, over time (typically many years), the fanbase grows and the movie becomes immensely profitable.
 If we can predict a cult classic in advance, perhaps additional advertising exposure would allow the business to turn it into a hit many years in advance, thereby capturing additional revenue.
+(Using classification / lift for targeting)

 # Next steps - Additional Data